nexendrie/nexendrie.gitlab.io/index.md

 Repositories
 ------------

 All the project's repositories are hosted on both [GitHub](https://github.com/nexendrie) and [GitLab](https://gitlab.com/nexendrie/).
-All development takes place on GitLab (all issues and pull/merge should be created there).
+All development takes place on GitLab (all issues and pull/merge requests should be created there).
 The repositories on GitHub are just mirrors.

 Used stuff
 ----------

 Our primary programming language is PHP.
-Our packages except testbench use version 8.1/8.3.
-Our projects are powered by [Nette Framework](https://nette.org).
+Our packages use version 8.3, except testbench (which officially supports only 7.4) and site-generator (which requires 8.4 or later).
+Our projects are powered by [Nette Framework](https://nette.org) but we also use some [Symfony](https://symfony.com) components.
 We heavily test our code and also run codesniffer, parallel lint and phpstan on our codebase in CI to ensure its quality.

 Contributing
 ------------